Cane Creek Friends Meeting: Revolutionary War

 During the Revolutionary War the community of Snow Camp, North Carolina was briefly occupied following the Battle of Guilford Courthouse by General Charles Cornwallis and his troops, among others.
 During that time, the home and mill of Simon Dixon were seized for use as Cornwallis' headquarters.
 They slaughtered the livestock of the local farmers and used the Meeting House benches as their butcher blocks.
 A historical drama of these events is portrayed in a theater performance called, Sword of Peace by the Snow Camp Outdoor Theater.

 Notable members

 Herman Husband, a leader during the War of the Regulation, was a member of the Cane Creek Meeting from 1762 to 1764.
 He was disowned from the community following his expression of dissatisfaction over the dismissal of another member.

-Thomas Jefferson Hadley, a captain during the Revolutionary War, his father Joshua Hadley, and grandfather Simon Hadley were Quakers from Ireland, and had joined the Cane Creek group upon arriving.
+Thomas Jefferson Hadley, a captain during the Revolutionary War, his father Joshua Hadley, and his grandfather Simon Hadley were Quakers from Ireland, and had joined the Cane Creek group upon arriving.
 Thomas was disowned due to participation in the war.